kelapa148/web/_data/people/iqbalh.md

 order: 6
 ---

-Muh Iqbal H is currrently an undergraduate student at the Department of Biomedical Engineering at Mahidol University.
+Muh Iqbal H is currrently an undergraduate student at the Department of Information System at STMIK Profesional.

-His field of interests are machine learning and application development.
-Currently, his works include detecting behavior of monkeys from videos and visual telemedicine computing.
-His aims are to launch some freaking amazing medical applications to the market.
+His field of interests are cyber security and application development.
+Currently, his works include next-generation intrusion detection system and offensive security.
+His aims are to launch some amazing security tools to the repo.
 And he can sleep for 8 hours per day.

 > "The scariest moment is always just before you start" - Stephen King